 2. The hardware

 Don’t leave home without it: Phone, tablet, laptop – and charger cords.
-Do not put any of these items in a checked-bag; keep them in a carry-on bag or on your person)
+Do not put any of these items in a checked-bag; keep them in a carry-on bag within easy reach or on your person.

-Tip: Be sure everything is charged up and ready to go before heading to the airport.
+Tip: Be sure everything is charged before heading to the airport.

 3. The music